After 15 years, ICC States still debating crime of aggression

 Stéphanie Maupas, correspondent in The Hague

 In 2017, member States of the International Criminal Court (ICC) are supposed to promulgate the Kampala amendments to the Court’s Statute, giving the ICC a green light to prosecute those most responsible for crimes of “aggression”.
 But what seemed to be a formality now looks again like a subject of debate.
 France and the UK in particular are playing for time.
-The issue will not be raised at the ICC Assembly of States Parties in December this year, and jurists fear that it will be postponed indefinitely.
+The issue will be raised at the ICC Assembly of States Parties in December this year, but jurists fear that some states will try to postpone activation of the crime indefinitely.

 This is a crime concerning leaders, their ministers and army chiefs.
 On paper, the ICC has a mandate to try perpetrators of “aggression”.
 But when its founding Treaty was signed in Rome in July 1998, diplomats could not agree on a legal definition of “aggression” and postponed it until later, along with the procedures for seizing the Court on this crime.
 In May 2010, diplomats met in Kampala to discuss this thorny issue.
 The “Big Boys”, i.e. those that have a right to veto in the UN Security Council, wanted to conserve their right to resort to force.
 They considered that they alone had the power to decide if an act constitutes aggression, explains Professor Don Ferencz, founder of the Global Institute for the Prevention of Aggression.
 How can a State protect its leaders from criminal prosecution for “aggression”?
 That is the question that the “Big Boys” tried, with some success, to address.
 After two weeks of tumultuous debates, 111 States adopted a series of amendments opening the way for possible future prosecutions of perpetrators of “aggression”.